tabreturn/tabreturn.github.io/_posts/2021-06-22-thonny_and_py5.md

             cmd_parts = ["%" + command_name, rs_path, rel_filename]
 ```

-Save your changes.
+Save the changes.
 This will tell Thonny to use a special py5 utility script to run your code.
-But, what if you don't want to use it?
-Well, this utility script only fires *if* you add `imported_mode` to your Thonny *Program arguments*.
+"But, wait--", I hear you say.
+What if you don't want to use it -- like when you're using Thonny for Module mode or regular-old Python?
+Thonny will run normally by default.
+This utility script only fires *if* you add `imported_mode` to your Thonny *Program arguments*.
 To do this, select **View > Program arguments**, then enter `imported_mode` into the field that appears (Figure 6).

 <figure>
   <img src="{{ site.url }}/img/tapy5/program-arguments.png" class="fullwidth" />
   <figcaption>Figure 6: Setting the Program arguments to imported_mode</figcaption>
 </figure>

 Now you can write your code without any `py5` prefixes or `import` line.
-Here's the same simple example from above converted to module mode:
+Here's the same simple example from above converted to Imported mode:

 ```python
 def settings():